-The right to silence is best known as an absolute, immunized liberty protecting the criminally accused from having to choose between perjury and self-incrimination.
-Yet the right is not confined to criminal prosecutions.
-Other examples include the common law copyright, testimonial privileges, and protections against religious tests and oathtaking requirements.
+The right to silence is best known in its strongest form as an absolute, immunized liberty protecting the criminally accused from having to choose between perjury and self-incrimination.
+Yet the right to silence is not confined to the context of criminal prosecutions.
+Other examples include the common law copyright, testimonial privileges, and protections against religious tests and oath-taking requirements.